-If you have any questions on this process, please contact Jessica Soja, strategy manager for community mobilization.
+If you have any questions on this process, please contact Chris Rutherford, Director of Community Mobilization Strategy.

 In addition to a financial grant, MCAN will provide extensive tools, templates, and technical assistance.
 MCAN has recently published a guidebook for LCAN development using the collective impact framework.
 You can access Charting the Course Second Edition: A Community's Guide for Increasing Educational Attainment through the Lens of Collective Impact - here.
 A great place for the LCAN leadership team to start is by reading the suite of collective impact articles by Kania & Kramer:

 LCAN Planning Grants are available for up to $20,000 over the course of 12 months to conduct a strategic planning process to organize and initiate a community-based Local College Access Network (LCAN).View More

 Implementation Grants of up to $60,000 over two years ($30,000 annually) are available for developing Local College Access Networks (LCANs) that have already engaged in an LCAN planning process.View More